qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_with_dockerfile.rst

          bitbake qcom-multimedia-image

-.. note:: Close Docker before you flash the images.
+Close Docker before you flash the images.

 Flash
 ^^^^^^^